-The table below details the concentration of cross-border credit risk by country and counterparty type of MBL Group's financial assets measured at amortized cost, fair value through other comprehensive income ("FVOCP") and off-balance sheet exposures subject to the impairment requirements of AASB 9 Financial Instruments.
+The table below details the concentration of credit risk by country and counterparty type of MBL Group's financial assets measured at amortized cost, fair value through other comprehensive income ("FVOCP") and undrawn credit commitments subject to the impairment requirements of AASB 9 Financial Instruments.
 AASB 9 is an equivalent standard to International Financial Reporting Standard 9 - Financial Instruments, as issued by the International Accounting Standards Board.
-The table includes MBL Group's top ten credit risk exposures by country (excluding the Australia region), MBL Group's total credit risk exposures in all other countries other than the Australia region, MBL Group's credit exposure in the Australia region, and MBL Group's total credit exposure in all countries.
-The country classification is determined by the country of risk to which the MBL Group is most exposed when assessing the counterparty to meet its obligations as they fall due.
+The table includes MBL Group's top eleven credit risk exposures by country other than the Australia and New Zealand region, MBL Group's total credit risk exposures in all other countries other than the Australia and New Zealand region, MBL Group's credit exposure in the Australia and New Zealand region, and MBL Group's total credit exposure.
+The country classification is determined by the country of risk to which the MBL Group is most exposed when assessing the counterparty to meet its obligations as they fall due, however, where the exposures are subject to multiple countries of risk, country classification has been determined based on counterparty's country of domicile.
 The counterparty type is based on Standard Economic Sector Classifications of Australia (SESCA) used by the Australian Bureau of Statistics.
-For the purposes of this disclosure, the gross exposure of financial assets measured at amortized cost represents the amortized cost before the expected credit loss ("ECL") allowance and the gross exposure of financial assets measured at FVOCI represents the carrying value before fair value adjustments and ECL allowance.
+Government represents Australian and foreign governments, including government departments and agencies.
+Financial institutions represent central banks and central borrowing authorities, Australian and foreign banks, registered financial corporations, insurance corporations, funds, financial intermediaries, and auxiliaries.
+Retail and others represent public and private trading enterprises and retail banking customers.
+For the purposes of this disclosure, the gross exposure of financial assets measured at amortized cost represents the amortized cost before the expected credit loss ("ECL") allowance and for financial assets measured at FVOCI represents the carrying value before fair value adjustments and ECL allowance.
 Accordingly, these exposures will not be equal to the amount as presented in MBL Group's statements of financial position.
 This information is unaudited.